What Is a Dip Powder Manicure and How Does It Compare?

 By [Your Name] | Refresh Your Nail Routine

 If you’ve been scrolling through nail art inspiration on Instagram or noticed your favorite salon offering a new service, you’ve likely encountered the buzz around dip powder manicures.
 But what exactly is a dip powder manicure?
 How does it stack up against traditional gel, acrylics, or regular polish?
 And is it worth trying?
-Let’s break it down—refreshingly simple.
+Let’s break it down, refreshingly simple.

 🌟 What Is a Dip Powder Manicure?

-Here’s how it works:
+Here’s how it works in detail:

 🔍 How Does Dip Powder Compare?